-One of the most common mental side effects of kratom is brain fog and general cognitive impairment .
+One of kratom’s most common mental side effects is brain fog and general cognitive impairment .
 Brain fog is a term used to describe a sort of muffled thought process.
 You may find that you’re thinking slower or that you have a harder time calling things to memory.

 Some people find that they experience brain fog as the kratom begins to wear off.
 Stimulating strains tend to fade into a sort of relaxation, although many find that this is more akin to lethargy or fatigue than relaxation.
 Much like a caffeine crash, this is often accompanied by brain fog.

-Brain fog can also become a persistent and constant problem for some using kratom on a daily basis.
-A number of factors caused by abuse, such as adrenal fatigue and brain chemical imbalances, can cause chronic brain fog even when you’re not using kratom.
+Brain fog can also become a persistent and constant problem for some using kratom daily.
+Several factors caused by abuse, such as adrenal fatigue and brain chemical imbalances, can cause chronic brain fog even when you’re not using kratom.

-Regular, chronic users of kratom (taking more than 15 grams per day) often report that heavy usage affects their memory and cognition adversely.
+Regular, chronic kratom users (taking more than 15 grams per day) often report that heavy usage adversely affects their memory and cognition.
 This gets in the way of their social skills, making it harder for them to have a witty or structured conversation.